 Scenario 3: Your mom talked to Phyllis from her book club and learned that Phyllis’s son scored a 179 on the LSAT and got a nice scholarship from Fancy Shmancy School of Law.
 Your mom thinks it would be a good idea if you got an LSAT score like Phyllis’s son and maybe called him to talk about how he did that.
 Now you can’t open an LSAT textbook without comparing your performance to someone you literally only know as “Son of Phyllis,” and so you watch 5 hours of Netflix, attempting vainly to burry your LSAT anxiety in re-runs of The Office.

 Solution: Comparing yourself to others can make every practice exam feel like a test of your self-worth, so focus instead on defining yourself by the habits within your immediate control, like your persistence and your discipline—then pause to appreciate when those habits pay off.
-You should celebrate each of your personal victories, whether that victory is a new personal best on the Reading Comprehension section, or finally seeing the key inference in a logic game.
+You should celebrate each of your personal victories, like a new personal best on the Reading Comprehension section.

 Scenario 4: You’ve made it to your official exam day and everything is going well—until you get the second test section.
 It feels like the most difficult section of any LSAT you’ve ever worked on.
 You’re sure that your score just took a nosedive and a feeling of defeat overwhelms you.
 How can you muddle through another 75 questions about clowns and weight loss studies when it feels like your law school dreams have already been shattered?